Skip to Content

 View above Tre-le-champ on theTour de Mont Blanc

-The climb was steady and then the Aiguillette came in sight, with the path climbing higher and higher in front of us.
-Just as I reached what seemed like the top, another crest would come in sight with a small cairn where rocks were piled alongside the path.
-Then as that crest was reached another and yet another appeared.
+The climb was steady, then once the Aiguillette came in sight, the path climbed higher and higher in front of us.
+Just as I reached what seemed like the top, another crest and yet another would appear.

 At the top of L'Aguillette des Posettes on the Tour de Mont Blanc